amalacrino/personal-website/content/talk/Phyllosphere_2015.md

 +++
-title = " The surprising influence of soil microbial community diversity on plant and insect interactions" date = 2019-03-19 location = "ESA North Central Branch Annual Meeting, Cincinnati (OH), USA"
+title = "Fungal species of the olive canopy associated to the olive fruit fly Bactrocera oleae" date = 2015-07-27 location = "Intl.
+Symp. on Phyllosphere Microbiology, Ascona, Switzerland"

 # Is this a selected talk? (true/false)
 selected = true